 Sabrina Divell, Director, Corporate Communications & Public Affairs, Janet Gunn, Director, Communications & Annual Programs, St. Joseph's Health Centre, Toronto, Ontario, Canada

 "Impressive layout, creating very readable segments -- each a profile of a patient health issue, coupled with staff solutions.
 Readable, visually appealing, and it drives the point home.
 Editorial and design work very well together to achieve an effective communications strategy."

 APEX News...APEX 2017 Call for Entries now closed

-Judging is now in progress, with results to be announced in late June to early July.
+Judging is now in progress, with results to be announced by early July.

 • APEX entrants automatically receive an email receipt upon payment for entries.
 However, if you need an additional receipt for your entries, just complete the easy online receipt form.

 The judges comment on the APEX® Awards, as well as writing, editing, publishing and media topics.

 See top award-winning APEX entries below.